-The Company has not yet filed its income tax returns for Fiscal 2019 or Fiscal 2020, and continues to evaluate other tax positions or strategies that could affect current-year or prior-year taxable income or loss.
-Accordingly, the impacts from the CARES Act on the Company's income tax provisions and taxes payable or refundable are subject to change.
+The Company has not yet filed its income tax return for Fiscal 2020, and continues to evaluate other tax positions or strategies that could affect taxable income or loss.
+Accordingly, the impacts on the Company's income tax provisions and taxes payable or refundable related to the CARES Act are subject to change.